How To Clean Broccoli Properly

 Why is it important to clean it correctly?

-• If done incorrectly??
-Then the broccoli will have a terrible taste, like eating dirt, leaving everyone with an unpleasant memory and avoiding this amazing vegetable altogether.
+• IF CLEANED INCORRECTLY?
+It will have a terrible taste, like eating dirt, leaving everyone with an unpleasant memory and avoiding this amazing vegetable altogether.

 How to Clean Broccoli Properly?
 (3-Easy steps)